hapax/hapax.github.io/assets/teaching.md

 What if we need wayfarers, explorers and hunters to help meet the needs of society as a whole?
 If we lower our sights, everyone loses.

+It looks like we need to prepare some students to do advanced hiking.
-Perhaps, then, we should focus on training *natural walkers* those who walk tirelessly and without complaint through the scrubland.
+But if most students hate walking through scrubland, maybe we should restrict advanced classes to those who enjoy, the "natural walkers" who trudge tirelessly and without complaint for hours.
 These students seem to have the most hiking potential.
 But if walking is a skill that can be *developed*, rather than a natural ability (like double-jointedness) you either have or don't,